AaltoSciComp/scicomp-docs/rse/grant-applicants.rst

     for the service purchase based approach).

-  * Note that "We recommend that they be hired for a period of employment no shorter than the funding period, un-less a shorter contract is necessary for special reasons dictated by the imple-mentation of the research plan or action plan (or equivalent).
-Short-term re-search, studies or other assignments may also be carried out in the form of outsourced services."
+  * Note that "We recommend that they be hired for a period of employment no shorter than the funding period, unless a shorter contract is necessary for special reasons dictated by the implementation of the research plan or action plan (or equivalent).
+Short-term research, studies or other assignments may also be carried out in the form of outsourced services."
 So, consider the balance of this and purchased services.